projectcalico/calicoctl/docs/calicoctl/bgp.md

 ### calicoctl bgp peer add <PEER_IP> as <AS_NUM>
 This command is used to add a global BGP peer.

+The command can be run on any Calico node.

 Command syntax:

 ```